-Born in 1813 to Nicholas and Anna Marsh Power, Susan would be described as “eccentric” throughout her whole life.
-Inflicted with a mental illness or disability, Susan remained under the care of her mother and Sarah Helen Whitman until her death in 1877.
+Born in 1813 to Nicholas and Anna Power, Susan would be described as “eccentric” throughout her whole life.
+Inflicted with an unspecified mental illness, Susan remained under the care of her mother and sister Sarah until her death in 1877.
 Susan never really knew her father, since she was born shortly after his departure at sea to the West Indies in 1813.
-He was presumed dead after being captured by a British fleet and held as a prisoner of war for two years.
-However, he was released, but wouldn’t inform his family of his survival and wouldn’t return home for nineteen years!
+He was presumed dead after being captured by a British fleet and held as a prisoner of war for nearly two years before being freed.
+However, Nicholas Power didn’t inform his family of his survival and wouldn’t return home for nineteen years.
 His return surely affected Susan’s already fragile state of mind, and she would express her impression of the ordeal by writing this little couplet:

 Mr. Nicholas Power left home in a sailing vessel bound

 When he returned, he frightened his family out of their